ibm-cloud-docs/ContinuousDelivery/pipeline_about.md

 Deploy jobs can deploy new apps or update existing apps.
 Even if you first deployed an app by using another method, such as the Cloud Foundry command line interface or the run bar in the Web IDE, you can update the app by using a deploy job.
 To update an app, in the deploy job, use that app's name.

 You can deploy to one or many regions and services.
 For example, you can set up your {{site.data.keyword.deliverypipeline}} to use one or more services, test in one region, and deploy to production in multiple regions.
-For more information, see [Regions](/docs/overview/ibm-cloud.html#ov_intro-reg){: new_window}.

 ### Test jobs
 If you want to require that conditions are met, include test jobs before or after your build and deploy jobs.
 You can customize test jobs to be as simple or complex as you need.
 For example, you might issue a cURL command and expect a particular response.
 You might also run a suite of unit tests or run functional tests with third-party test services, such as Sauce Labs.